TFPC for Beginners

 PH is a measure of how acidic or basic the water is.
 PH below 7.0 can damage the pool surface and many pool heaters as well as causing eye and skin irritation.
 PH above 8.0 can lead to metal stains, plaster scaling, as well as eye and skin irritation.
 PH should always be maintained between 7.2 and 7.8, ideally between 7.5 and 7.8.

 PH can be raised by adding borax.
-Pour the borax slowly into a skimmer or pre-mix it with water and pour that in front of a return.
+Borax is best added by pre-dissolving it in a bucket of water and then pouring that slowly in front of a return.
 Borax is available at most grocery stores and places like WalMart and Target.
 Look for 20 Mule Team Borax, sold as a laundry booster, in a green box in the laundry aisle.

 PH can be lowered with muriatic acid.
 Pour the muriatic acid slowly into the water in front of a return jet.
 Muriatic acid is sold at places like Home Depot, Lowes, and local hardware stores.
 It is often out near the pool supplies but sometimes is in the paint section.
 It is also possible to use dry acid to lower the PH.
 Dry acid is easier to work with than muriatic acid but costs more and should not be used with a SWG.
 Dry acid is sold by pool stores as PH Down, Lo-n-Slo, and PH Reducer.